zhe-ch/ACTEV/README.md

 ### 1.2 Embedded Software

-Source code for the embedded software is under [./FPGA/Vitis/actev_program/](FPGA/Vitis/actev_program).
+Source code for the embedded software is under [./FPGA/Vitis/](FPGA/Vitis).
+Embedded software with linear classifier and tree-based classifier functions are arranged in separate projects.

 If you would like to rebuild the embedded software in [Vitis](https://www.xilinx.com/products/design-tools/vitis/vitis-platform.html), please remember to include the [./FPGA/Vitis/EmbeddedSw/](FPGA/Vitis/EmbeddedSw) in your project local directory.

 ## 2. PCB